derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-29/07/2022 16:23:53 : 3 Database Admins walked into a NoSQL bar.
+30/07/2022 16:20:02 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What do you call a parrot that says "Squawk!
-Pieces of nine!
-Pieces of nine!"?
-A parrot-ey error.
+I've been using Vim for a long time now, mainly because I can't figure out how to exit.
 <!-- replace-with-joke ends -->